-Elsewhere in the County long-term groundwater level records are more limited, with the exception of the Milliken-Sarco-Tulucay (MST) Subarea.
-Groundwater level declines observed in the MST Subarea as early as the 1960s and 1970s have stabilized since about 2008.
-The observation that groundwater level responses differ within the MST Subarea and even within the north, central, and southern sections of this subarea indicate that localized conditions, whether geologic or anthropogenic in nature, might be the primary influence on conditions in the subarea.
+In the Milliken-Sarco-Tulucay (MST) Subarea, an area largely outside of the alluvial Napa Valley Subbasin, groundwater level declines observed as early as the 1960s and 1970s have stabilized since about 2009.
+Groundwater level responses differ within the MST Subarea and even within the north, central, and southern sections of this subarea, indicating that localized conditions, whether geologic or anthropogenic in nature, might be the primary influence on groundwater conditions in this subarea.

-Over the past 5 years, Napa County has developed a more focused understanding of the geology that controls the occurrence and availability of groundwater and doubled the number and distribution of wells that it monitors.
-Additionally, the County has constructed dedicated monitoring facilities in key locations designed specifically to provide data on the interactions between groundwater and surface water.
+Since 2011, Napa County has developed a more focused understanding of the geology that controls the occurrence and availability of groundwater and doubled the number and distribution of wells in the voluntary monitoring network.
+Additionally the County constructed ten dedicated monitoring wells in five key locations designed to provide data on the interactions between groundwater and surface water.
+Additional information about groundwater conditions is available online: www.napawatersheds.org/groundwater